It is an essential physiological regulator of gastric acid secretion.

 Before a meal, the nerves within the brain responsible for the stomach are stimulated by stimulating the release of gastrin.

-The release of gastrin is also stimulated by the stretching of the stomach walls during a meal, the presence of certain foods (particularly proteins) within the stomach cavity and an increase in the pH levels of the stomach (ie, the stomach it becomes less acidic).
+The stretching of the stomach walls also stimulates the release of gastrin during a meal, the presence of certain foods (mainly proteins) within the stomach cavity, and an increase in the pH levels of the stomach (i.e., the belly becomes less acidic).

 What happens if I have too much gastrin?